TCU’s decision to reduce employee retirement benefits has been met with disappointment by faculty members.

 Chancellor Victor Boschini announced in an email earlier this month that the university would be cutting its contribution to employee retirement accounts to 8% from 11.5%.

-A previous announcement in April said the change in contributions would only be for new hires, but it was later extended permanently for all current faculty members.
+According to a previous announcement in April, the change would only be for new hires, but it was later extended permanently for all current faculty members.

-The university also plans to cut the monthly retirement stipend for all employees under age 45 on Jan.
-1, 2021.
+Boschini also said the monthly retirement stipend for all employees under age 45 on Jan.
+1, 2021 would be removed.

 “During the benefits conversations throughout the entire previous academic year we had been told again and again that the new benefits package would be for new employees and not for current employees, so to see that that was being changed at this point was disappointing,” communications professor Andrew Ledbetter said.